Lesson Plan - Get It!

 Not even the French had ever taken the time to survey, or carefully examine, the massive amount of land.
 When the United States purchased the Louisiana Territory, they really had no idea what the land they had purchased looked like.
 Thomas Jefferson decided to send a team to explore the newly acquired territory.

-To learn more about Lewis and Clark’s expedition, watch The Lewis and Clark Expedition: A Turning Point for the American West by Stephanie Zhang (below).
+To learn more about Lewis and Clark’s expedition, watch Lewis and Clark A film by Ken Burns PBS America, from Remington VROOM Roscoe (below).
 As you watch the video, take notes about Lewis and Clark’s journey and their findings.
 You can pause the video at any time as you write.

 When you have finished watching the video, write your responses to the following questions on a separate piece of paper: